-Tips on exercising, or not, when you are sickNovember 8th, 2012 in Health /
+Tips on exercising, or not, when you are sickNovember 8, 2012 in Medicine & Health / Health

 Stuffy noses, hacking coughs and aches all over—cold and flu season has arrived.
 Though your body may be aching and your nose running like a faucet, it can be difficult to decide if you should continue your exercise routine or take a temporary break.